TimonVS/pr-labeler-action/README.md

 # PR Labeler

-> A GitHub Action that automatically applies labels to your PRs based on branch name patterns like `feature/*` or `fix/*`.
+A GitHub Action that automatically applies labels to your PRs based on branch name patterns like `feature/*` or `fix/*`.
+Can be used in combination with [Release Drafter](https://github.com/toolmantim/release-drafter) to automatically [categorize pull requests](https://github.com/toolmantim/release-drafter#categorize-pull-requests).

 ## Usage